-- 8. Verify that seawater is being pumped through the air conditioning units.
-As the seawater exits the units, it flows out of a discharge thru-hull fitting.
-Refer to Section 9 Thru-Hull Fittings for the location of this thru-hull fitting. - 9.
+- 6. On the AC Control Center: - a.
+Switch the Air Conditioning System Water Pump circuit breaker ON. - b.
+Switch the desired Air Conditioning Unit circuit breakers ON. - 7.
+Verify that seawater is being pumped through the air conditioning units.
+As the seawater exits the units, it flows out of a single discharge thruhull fitting. - 8.
 Use the controls for each air conditioning unit to set the desired temperature.
 The controls are located in the salon and master stateroom.
 Refer to the OEM information for details on operating the air conditioning controls.